PowerfullUser/PowerBrowser/README.md

 - Supports PyQt6
 - Semi-history and bookmark containing support

-## Future Improvements on PowerBrowser Version 4
+## Future Improvements on PowerBrowser Version 7
-- Added a error log for any occurring of errors
-- Separation of Settings from Menu Bar to a new panel
-- Overall adapts a more simplistic UI

-### Enjoy your Christmas, and see you till the launch of v4!!!
+- Deisgn patches
+- Optimization for your browser